sbx-bnagle/ALCF-AR2022/02_features/aurora.md

 # Facility Upgrades

 While the supercomputer is nearing completion, the work to ready the Argonne site for Aurora has been years in the making.
-As Coghlan noted, the process of deploying a new supercomputer begins with the major facility upgrades necessary to operate the system, including utility-scale electrical and mechanical work.
+The process of deploying a new supercomputer begins with the major facility upgrades necessary to operate the system, including utility-scale electrical and mechanical work.

 {% include media-img.html
    source= "ALCF-Aurora2.jpg"